MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

             >>> apsim.add_factor(specification="[Sow using a variable rule].Script.Population =4 to 8 step 2", factor_name='Population')
             >>> apsim.run() # doctest: +SKIP

-.. function:: apsimNGpy.core.core.CoreModel.add_model(self, model_type, adoptive_parent, rename=None, adoptive_parent_name=None, verbose=False, **kwargs)

-   Adds a model to the Models Simulations namespace.

-        Some models are restricted to specific parent models, meaning they can only be added to compatible models.
-        For example, a Clock model cannot be added to a Soil model.

-        Args:
-            model_type (str or Models object): The type of model to add, e.g., `Models.Clock` or just `"Clock"`. rename (str): The new name for the model.

-            adoptive_parent (Models object): The target parent where the model will be added or moved

-            adoptive_parent_name (Models object, optional): Specifies the parent name for precise location.

-        Returns:
-            None: Models are modified in place, so models retains the same reference.

-        Note:
-            Added models are initially empty.
-Additional configuration is required to set parameters.
-            For example, after adding a Clock module, you must set the start and end dates.

-        Example:

-         >>> from apsimNGpy import core
-         >>> from apsimNGpy.core.core import Models
-         >>> model =core.base_data.load_default_simulations(crop = "Maize")
-         >>> model.remove_model(Models.Clock) # first delete model
-         >>> model.add_model(Models.Clock, adoptive_parent = Models.Core.Simulation, rename = 'Clock_replaced', verbose=False)

-         >>> model.add_model(model_type=Models.Core.Simulation, adoptive_parent=Models.Core.Simulations, rename='Iowa')
-         >>> model.preview_simulation() # doctest: +SKIP
-         @param adoptive_parent:

 .. function:: apsimNGpy.core.core.CoreModel.add_report_variable(self, variable_spec: Union[list, str, tuple], report_name: str = None, set_event_names: Union[str, list] = None)

    This adds a report variable to the end of other variables, if you want to change the whole report use change_report